nextweb-fi/wheel-of-fortune-wordpress-plugin/README.md

 # Wheel Of Fortune WordPress Widget by NextWeb

+**Important:** The Wheel of Fortune Widget, suitable for any website including WordPress, can be found at [wheelwidget.com](https://wheelwidget.com).
+Other popular CMS and website builders that you might consider include WebFlow, Shopify, Wix, Squarespace, Weebly, Joomla, Drupal, Magento, Ghost, and Blogger (etc.), among others.

 * Contributors: NextWeb Oy
 * Requires at least: 5.9
 * Tested up to:  6.2